Barcelona

 A pocket palace facing the medieval port, between Picasso and Vell Marina yachts.

-Serras Barcelona has nine rooms on Passeig de Colom, right at the corner of Barri Gòtic and the waterfront.
-We sleep in compact volumes (18 to 35 m²) dressed in blonde wood, ecru linen, grey terrazzo bathrooms.
-The rooftop pool measures six metres, the water skims the sky, we see the masts of Port Vell and Christopher Columbus's column at eye level.
+Serras Barcelona has nine rooms on the Passeig de Colom, right at the corner of the Barri Gòtic and the waterfront.
+We bed down in compact volumes (18 to 35 m²) dressed in blonde wood, ecru linen, grey terrazzo bathrooms.
+The rooftop pool measures six metres, the water skims the sky, we see the masts of the Port Vell and Christopher Columbus's column at eye level.
 The Informal by Marc Gascons restaurant (one Michelin star) occupies the ground floor, contemporary Catalan cuisine, produce from the Boqueria.
-From 638 € a night, it's pricey for the surface, but the view and location justify it.
-We recommend sea-facing rooms, otherwise you're paying for a corridor overlooking Colom.
+From 638 € a night, it's pricey for the surface area, but the view and location justify it.
+We recommend sea-facing rooms, otherwise you're paying for a corridor giving onto Columbus.
 Discreet little palace, thirty-something clientele, attentive service without protocol ✨

 What makes this hotel unique

-• Rooftop with overflow pool facing the Mediterranean and Colomb statue
+• Rooftop with infinity pool facing the Mediterranean and Columbus statue

 • Informal by Marc Gascons restaurant, one Michelin star, market-driven Catalan cuisine